Chapter One: Follow Your Gut

 But they were just so cute.

-Alistair silently grumbled at her maternal instincts.
+Alistair closed her eyes.
 She'd already lost enough.
-Taking on these babies would only open herself up to that possibility again, but she couldn't just abandon them could she?
+Taking on these babies would only open herself up to that possibility again, but she couldn't just abandon them to some reserve could she?
 They might be powerful one day but right now they were helpless and needed protection.

 Amai was quiet for several more moments as she leaned forward again and watched them sleep.